Describe your Ethnic Background: the long story

 But from that moment on, I realized that we’d never be black enough, or white enough or brown enough, or olive enough to be part of any of the many ‘cliques’ that persist long after apartheid has been dismantled.
 But it’s not just in South Africa that I’m talking about, the same logic of ‘cliques’ unravels itself under different guises, everywhere: identifying, grouping, naming, belonging, including, excluding, marking, categorizing, classing, narrativizing, dogmatizing, separating, exposing, dividing, ruling.

 My parents had to move back to Europe after the inflation crisis in Zimbabwe in the late 90s, when they lost both their pensions and savings.
 They have now grudgingly come to terms with a less colourful life in France.
 My mother is the one who now teaches Yoga and preaches vegetarianism to everybody she knows.
-My father, still a bit of a Brahmin snob who loves to recall being taken home on an elephant when he would return from boarding school for the holidays, is often taken for a refugee, or a North African immigrant.
+My father, still a dreamer, who loves to recall being taken home on an elephant when he would return from boarding school for the holidays, is often taken for a refugee, or a North African immigrant.
 To their dismay, most of their neighbours voted for Marine Le Pen’s party in the last election.
 My Dad vows to leave if she were ever to be elected.
 My Mum complains about French arrogance and entitlement.
 They don’t belong, they are not at home, there, or anywhere.

 To cut this long meander short, I hope you, the institutions, the academies, the subcultures, the identity groups, will understand why I am still resistant and still insulted when I have to squeeze myself into a check box for ‘equal opportunities’ forms that ask me to identify with a category, a colour, or a strange blend of monochrome and ethnicity described as ‘white and Asian’.
 The mark I make will be used, I know, to capture my data and to eventually ‘prove’ or ‘justify’ that ‘things are changing’, that others are getting access to the cultural, political and social spaces, previously closed-off to them.
 Perhaps it’s even true.
 But ticking the ‘other’ box will never do justice to the endlessly expanding horizon of each person’s identity, which I might as well just call, ‘the nameless space that allows for the fluid movement of being.’